 Tim speaks six languages, runs a multinational firm from wireless locations worldwide, a national champion in Chinese kickboxing, and has been a popular guest lecturer at Princeton University since 2003.

-In Part 1 I ask Tim about some general questions, including his view on productivity and 20/80 rules.
-In Part 2, Tim gives me some great answers on his views on lifestyle, work life, and outsourcing.
+In this interview, I ask Tim about his views on productivity and 20/80 rules.
+Tim also gives me some great answers on his thoughts on lifestyle, work life, and outsourcing.

 Q: Tim, you have done a lot in your life – you are a kickboxing champion, a world record holder in tango, as well as running a multinational firm.
 What other things have you done in the last few years?
 Which are the things that you are most proud of?

 There are a few fun ones that stand out, like finally training in kendo in Japan, where I killed myself last September and fulfilled a life-long dream, but I’m definitely most “proud” of conquering two fears.

 Learning to surf in Florianopolis, Brazil, was a huge win for me because I can only use one lung fully (due to being born prematurely), and I’ve always been deathly afraid of drowning.
 One good friend and I actually reserved a VIP table at the world-famous night club Confraria there — $60-100 USD per night — so I could finish editing my book over red wine and dancing locals at night.
 It was incredible, and I owe a lot to my friend, Chris, for keeping me from panicking in the water.